 First-year students are allowed to apply to more than one school or college at a time, with certain limitations and guidelines.
+Dual-degree applicants may apply either as Early Action or Regular Decision.
 This allows you to choose paths and majors that reflect your interests and individuality.

 - Early Action is for first-year applicants applying for the fall term.